dtharvey/Countercurrent-Separations/README.md

 # Countercurrent-Separations

-A one-page application in more traditional textual form that models a countercurrent separation of two analytes.
-The distribution ratios for each analyte are set by the user and the progress of the separation viewed by manually stepping through the separation, or as an animation.
+Introduces students to counter-current extractions as a method for separating two solutes from each other.
+The distribution ratios for each solute are set by the user and the progress of the extraction viewed manually by examining the separation after a user-selected number of steps.
+The simulation is limited to 100 tubes and 100 steps.

 To run locally, install the package Shiny (if not already installed), and enter the following two lines into the console:

 library(shiny)